jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 ![Fig. 8.
 Learning time (ms) versus the number of qubits for the discriminator and generator.](https://github.com/jgalfaro/mirrored-QGANMAV/blob/master/arxiv-paper/figures/fig8.png?raw=true)

-Figure 8 plots the discriminator and generator learning time (ms) versus the number of qubits available.
+Fig. 8 plots the discriminator and generator learning time (ms) versus the number of qubits available.
 The x axis represents the number of qubits.
 The left y axis refers to the learning time (ms).
 The right y axis shows the corresponding probability of real true, for